rzkybagaskara/telecom-customer-analysis/README.md

 ### Objectives
 - Conduct tests for hypothesis using a statistical test
-- Create a model to determine the relationship/association between certain features from the dataset
+- Create a linear model to determine the relationship/association between certain features from the dataset

 ### Analysis Types
 a.
 Statistical Test (T-Test)

 b.
 Weighted Least Squares Regressions
 - Single Predictor
 - Multiple Predictor

 ### Environment